alycia00/alycia00/README.md

 Iniciando no mundo tech 💻

-Atualmente faço parte da 11ª turma do bootcamp da Laboratória
+Me formei na 11ª turma do bootcamp da Laboratória de desenvolvimento web Cursando análise e desenvolvimento de sistemas

 <!--
 **alycia00/alycia00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.